TheBrenny/JUMG-3.0/README.md

  21. [ ] Full JavaDocs
  22. [ ] RELEASE!

-> Currently I'm working on my project for Uni while I continue to work on JUMG.
-This is because my project depends on JUMG.
-As I work through, changes will occur and enhancements will be made, thus making the changes on this list seem eratic.
+> My Uni course has finally come to an end!
+I've made that project dormant while I continue to work on this library so I am able to quickly prototype new ideas and expend on my knowledge of game development from the ground up.
+Therefore, changes on this list may seem eratic.
 Just bear with me. :ok_hand:

-### Demo Game
+### Demo Games
-Check out the demo game which is a project for my Computer Games course at Uni, [BattleCell](https://github.com/TheBrenny/BattleCell)!
+- [BattleCell](https://github.com/TheBrenny/BattleCell) - Check out the demo game which ~is~ was a project for my Computer Games course at Uni!
+- [th3 d33p](https://github.com/TheBrenny/th3-d33p) - Here's a new demo game called '_th3 d33p_' which is a realtime-roguelike game similar to Runescape's old Dungeoneering minigame.

 ### How to use JUMG

-#### ~If you only want some packages:~
- 1. ~Copy the `com.thebrenny.jumg.utils` package to your workspace.~
- 2. ~Copy your wanted packages across.~
- 3. ~The packages should be available for use!~

-_This isn't actually possible.
-Dependencies are everywhere throughout the project._

-#### If you want the full library:
+#### Create a library dependency
  1. Eclipse
     1. Make sure the JUMG Library is a project in your workspace.
     2. Right Click your project > "Build Path" > "Configure Build Path..."